puppetlabs/design-system/packages/react-components/source/react/library/form/Form.md

 ### Form variants

 Variant styles are achieved by manipulating `labelType`, `inline` and `inlineLabelWidth` on the Form and/or individual FormFields.
-Below, all fields have been made inline and label text is not uppercased.
+Below, all fields have been made inline with lowercased labels.

 ```jsx
 const movieOptions = [